sciai-lab/BranchedOT/README.md

 4) the Brute-force solver for topology optimization
 5) the heuristic for the topology optimization.

+For instructions on setting up an anaconda environment see [environment.txt](https://github.com/hci-unihd/BranchedOT/blob/main/environment.txt).

 <br>

 BOT is an NP-hard optimization problem.
 Given a set of sources (below in red) and sinks (below in blue), the objective is to optimize a transportation network with respect to the following cost function: